diem-project/dmNewsCenterPlugin/README.markdown

 You can set in app.yml the following variables under news:

 - maxFeedItems => How many items should be shown in the feed (default: 20)
-- feedAuthor => Author that should be used for the whole feed (default: dmNewsLetterPlugin)
+- feedAuthor => Author that should be used for the whole feed (default: dmNewsCenterPlugin)
 - showAuthor => Should the Author be shown on articles (default: false)
 - wait4ConfirmationHours => Hours to wait until a new subscription has to be confirmed (default: 48)